Intellectual Property Policy

 SCC employees and students own all rights to copyrightable or patentable independent works created by that person without college support.
 Unless otherwise provided in a rights agreement, the College owns all rights to a copyrightable or patentable work created by the person with college support.
 The ownership of a copyright or patent resulting from the development of intellectual property and any rewards or recognition attributed to the copyright or patent will be determined according to the following conditions:

-- Ownership resides with the employee or student if the following criteria are met:
+Ownership resides with the employee or student if all of the following criteria are met:

 - The work is the result of individual initiative, not requested by the College.